 At any time, the Sun is also somewhere on the celestial sphere, and as the Earth turns, it rises and sets the same way as stars do.

 Like the planets, the Sun, too, moves around the zodiac, making one complete circuit each year.
 Every month it covers a different constellation of the zodiac, which is the real reason why those constellations are 12 in number.
-Of course, during that month, this particular constellation is not seen, because the sky near the Sun is too bright for its stars to be seen (except, very briefly, during a total eclipse of the Sun).
+Of course, during that month, this particular constellation is not seen, because the sky near the Sun is too bright for its stars to be seen without a telescope (except, very briefly, during a total eclipse of the Sun).